10 Qualities of the Ideal Instructional Designer

 - Visualize instructional graphics, the user interface, interactions and the finished product.

-- Write effective copy, instructional text, audio scripts and video scripts.
+- Write effective copy, instructional text, stories, audio scripts and video scripts.

 - Meld minds with Subject Matter Experts and team members.